-interest rates - Effect on post tax profit and equity
+Increase/ (decrease) in interest rates tax pr Effect on post ofit and equity

-2022 2021
+2023 2022

 USD USD

-+0.1% - -
+Increase in interest rate +0.1% - -

--0.1% - -
+Decrease in interest rate -0.1% - -

-+0.1% interest rates tax programme 2022 USD +0.1% -

 Currency risk

 Foreign exchange risk is the risk that the fair value of future cash flows of financial instrument will fluctuate because of changes in foreign exchange rate.
 The Company's significant financial assets and liabilities are denominated in its functional currency, the United States Dollar ("USD").
 Consequently, the Company is not exposed to such risk.